 Another item that’s less on the ‘practical’ side and more on the fun side (but a must-have nonetheless) is a deck of cards or a game to keep you entertained while winding down for the evening.
 Now, we’re not talking a 5-hour round of Monopoly, but no technology means the perfect opportunity to get competitive in a classic game of Uno or Jenga.

 Yes, this one might seem obvious, but it’s something that’s easily forgotten when we are lucky enough to be used to having running water in our houses.
 It’s rare, but some campgrounds do not have fresh water, so make sure you stock up on some when you’re at home or in town, and always carry a refillable bottle for when you can fill up.

 Now, of course, you will need money to spend on your campervan road trip, but how many of us carry cash nowadays?
-Well, you should definitely ensure you take out some cash before you hit the road, as you’ll find that a lot of national park and campground fees are cash only, in which you will need to leave your money in an envelope at the entry.
+Well, you should definitely ensure you take out some cash before you hit the road, as you’ll find that a lot of national parks and campground fees are cash only, in which you will need to leave your money in an envelope at the entry.
 Also, make sure to have the correct amount of money, as there won’t be a way of getting any change.